maehem/javamancer/README.md

 Google translate it for you.

 From there, I was able to unpack and decode all the assets, in Java, in a couple weeks.
-So here is "Javamancer" in it's current rough state.
+So here is "Javamancer" in it's current evolving state.
 I'm sure there are issues and it comes with no instructions.
 You'll probably need the latest Netbeans and Java to run it.